 Watch The Webinar Replay Video Below Now:

 In this article we’re going discuss your 2018 internet marketing plan and how you can maximize your lead flow using the latest internet marketing strategies.
-Now I know as an appliance repair business owner, you’re really busy and I do value that time.
+Now I know as an air conditioner repair company or appliance repair business owner, you’re really busy and I do value that time.
 So let me get right into it.
 We’re going discuss your goals for 2018 and how many leads you need each month if you want to hit those goals.
 We’re now into the second quarter of 2018, and how did you do for the first quarter?

 Did you hit those goals?